igij01/CS-180-Group-Project-001-2/src/Server/PacketRequestFormat.md

 # Packet Request Format Guide

-This is a guide for the format to request the command from the server!
-A general form of the request is:
+This is a guide for the format to protocolRequestType the command from the server!
+A general form of the protocolRequestType is:
 > requestType#param1, param2, param3, etc
 >
 Note that even though there will be error checking on the server part, all errors should be caught at the client side